satchelspencer/hsrs/docs/overview.md

 ### aliasing

-a key issue in spaced-repetition for language learning is words with multiple meanings, sounds with multiple words, etc. displaying these helps to with ambiguity for the learner. in a flat list of words, finding aliases is trivial, just search for matching properties. however this is extremely challenging in the context of grammar.
+a key issue in spaced-repetition for language learning is words with multiple meanings, sounds with multiple words, etc. displaying these helps with ambiguity for the learner. in a flat list of words, finding aliases is trivial, just search for matching properties. however, this is extremely challenging in the context of grammar.

 take this oddly-specific japanese example to illustrate the difficulty, where the parameters of two aliases may not share many commonalities yet their combination is identical. say you hear "うちにいった". it could be: